DI Ray: Series 1 (2022)

+Series 2 (2024)

+Broadcast

+The first series of four episodes aired on ITV beginning 2 May 2022.

+In November 2022, the series was renewed for a six-episode second series, which began filming in 2023.
+The second series aired from 16 June 2024 in the US, 24 July on SBS Television in Australia, and 20 October 2024 on ITV in the UK.

 Critical response

-Lucy Mangan, writing for The Guardian, gave the series three out of a possible five stars.
+Lucy Mangan, writing for The Guardian, gave series 1 three out of a possible five stars.
 She praised Sondhi's use of "tangled motivations that hold the viewers' interest" to create a "police procedural with a fresh perspective" but felt that the story "at times moves a bit too slowly" and "feels a bit too by-numbers".
 Sean O'Grady for The Independent gave the series four stars out of five, describing the lead character as "a smart, sassy, tough telly detective" and summarising "low key in tone and atmosphere, DI Ray, cop and show, that is, deserves to be a success.
 Mercurio ticks another box."

-At the conclusion of the broadcasting of the final episode, it remained unclear whether or not DI Ray will return for a future series.
-Mercurio said: "We'd all be thrilled if we got the opportunity to do more."